Upendra (actor): As a director

-In IMDb's list of Best 50 Directors of the World, Upendra holds the 17th place.

 Acting career

 Cameo appearances

 Upendra first appeared on screen making an appearance in Kashinath's 1989 comedy film, Anantana Avantara.
 He appeared as Lord Kamadeva in the song "Come On Come On Kaamanna".
-In Ajagajantara, also directed by Kashinath, he made a cameo appearance.
+In Love Maadi Nodu starring Kashinath, he made a cameo appearance as a doctor.
+In Ajagajantara, directed by Kashinath, he made a cameo appearance.
+He was also seen in the 1991 television serial Nirmaleya Saakshi.
 In his directorial debut, Shhh!
 (1993), Upendra made another cameo appearance, like a mad man in the attire of a police officer barging into a film set.
-In his 1995 directorial Operation Antha, he appears as a man urinating on a roadside wall and explains of India's ways to a complaining Mandakini (played by Sangeetha).
+In his 1995 directorial Operation Antha, he appears as a man urinating on a roadside wall and explains India's ways to a complaining Mandakini (played by Sangeetha).

 1998–2005

 From 1998 to 2005, Upendra starred in eight 100 days hits in eight years, such as A, Upendra, Preethse, Kutumba, Raktha Kanneeru, Gokarna, Gowramma and Auto Shankar.